Which Way Home

-Which Way Home is a 2009 documentary film directed by Rebecca Cammisa.
-The film follows several children who are attempting to get from Mexico and Central America to the United States, on top of a freight train that crosses Mexico known as "La Bestia" (The Beast).
+Which Way Home is a 2009 documentary film directed by Rebecca Cammisa that follows several children who are attempting to get from Mexico and Central America to the United States on top of a freight train that crosses Mexico known as "La Bestia" (The Beast).
 Cammisa received a Fulbright Scholar Grant to make the documentary in 2006.
 The film premiered on HBO on August 24, 2009.

 Synopsis

 Every year, thousands of Latin American migrants embark on a journey of hundreds of miles to reach the United States, with many traveling atop freight trains.
 Approximately five percent of these solo travelers are children.
 Amid ongoing debates on immigration reform in the United States, the documentary 'Which Way Home' offers a unique perspective on the issue, as seen through the eyes of children who undertake this perilous journey with remarkable courage and resourcefulness.